niclui/writing/_posts/2021-08-31-A-gentle-introduction-to-gradient-descent-(Part-1).md

 The magic of gradient descent happens here.
 Intuitively, we want to update our parameters in a way that will make our predictions better.

-Let's imagine that we are updating the weight attached to the pixel in column n and row m.
+Let's imagine that we are updating the weight of feature m.
 We plot this weight on the x-axis.
 On the y-axis, we will plot the **loss function** with respect to that weight.
 What is the loss function?
 Essentially, it is a function that will return a small value when your model is good, and a large value when your model is bad.
-For instance, we can think of a function that will return our model's probability (that the number is 3) when the true label is "7" and 1 - our model's probability when the true label is "3".
-This means that the loss function will give us a small value when we are making a correct prediction with high confidence, a medium value when we are making a correct prediction with poor confidence, and a large value when we are making a wrong prediction.
+An example of a loss function is <a href="https://www.analyticsvidhya.com/blog/2021/03/binary-cross-entropy-log-loss-for-binary-classification/">binary cross entropy</a>.
+This loss function will give us a small value when we are making a correct prediction with high confidence, a medium value when we are making a correct prediction with poor confidence, and a large value when we are making a wrong prediction.

 Gradient descent involves us taking iterative steps to find the local minima of the loss function (with respect to the parameter we are adjusting).
 Consider the case of a convex loss function (see picture below).
 Let's say that we initialize our weight at a value of 1.
 The GD algorithm will calculate the gradient at that point.